 News & Announcements:

-- 2017 Summer Research experiences program: WINDINSPIRE International Research Opportunities For Undergraduates in Renewable Energy In Europe (Denmark, Spain, Switzerland, Belgium, Norway) is now accepting applications: Please see the Announcement here.
+- 2017 Summer Research experiences program: WINDINSPIRE International Research Opportunities For Undergraduates in Renewable Energy In Europe (Denmark, Spain, Switzerland, Norway) is in progress. (past announcement)

 - News Archives